 History of Amazighs

 The Amazighs acted throughout the centuries as middlemen and exchanged goods like leather, silver, copper, and luxury goods.
-Berber Leather and Amazigh jewelry rank among the oldest handmade crafts.
+Amazigh Leather and Amazigh jewelry rank among the oldest handmade crafts.

 What is the Amazigh language?